It is normal to make mistakes when you start learning a foreign language. We all do!

-Sometimes, mistakes English speakers make in Spanish are made due to literal translations or other times, they just assume that words that resemble each other have similar meanings in both languages (false friends).
-In addition, a lot of mistakes are made just because of the complexity of Spanish grammar.
+Sometimes, mistakes English speakers make in Spanish are made due to literal translations, or other times, they just assume that words that resemble each other have similar meanings in both languages.
+But also, a lot of mistakes are made just because of the complexity of Spanish grammar.

-Here, I group together 15 common mistakes English speakers make when learning Spanish through my online Spanish classes.
+So, in this article, we will group 15 common mistakes English speakers make when learning Spanish in our online Spanish classes.

 List of Common Mistakes English Speakers Make in Spanish

-Accent marks are important in Spanish.
-Some people don’t take this into consideration, however, some words can significantly change their meaning just by their accent marks.
+Some people don’t consider this; however, some words can significantly change their meaning just by their accent marks.
 Let us show you some examples.

-BARRIÓ vs BARRIO.
-Barrió is the past tense (preterite) of the verb barrer (to sweep) however, barrio means neighborhood.
-BARRIÓ vs BARRIO.
 Barrió is the past tense (preterite) of the verb barrer (to sweep) however, barrio means neighborhood.

-- Ex.: El barrendero barrió el barrio. → The street sweeper swept the neighborhood.
+- El barrendero barrió el barrio. → The street sweeper swept the neighborhood.

-CAMBIO vs CAMBIÓ.
-Cambio means change, but cambió is the past tense (preterite) of the verb cambiar (to change).
+Cambio means change, wheares cambió is the past tense (preterite) of the verb cambiar (to change).

-BEBÉ vs BEBE.
-Bebé means baby however, bebe is the present tense of the verb beber (to drink).
-BEBÉ vs BEBE.
 Bebé means baby however, bebe is the present tense of the verb beber (to drink).

-- Ex.: El bebé bebe su biberón. → The baby drinks his feeding bottle.
+- El bebé bebe su biberón. → The baby drinks his feeding bottle.

 - ¡A ver si dejas de fumar! → Let’s see if you stop smoking.